 ― Stephane Nappom, Cyber Security Consultant

-Recently, IBM has published research showing the evidence that attackers can misuse Apple’s Siri shortcuts for their wrong intentions.
-If these shortcuts are not configured properly, it will send the details to hacker including photos, videos, IP addresses and more.
+Recently, IBM has published research showing evidence that attackers can misuse Apple’s Siri shortcuts for their wrong intentions.
+If these shortcuts are not configured properly, it will send the details to hackers including photos, videos, IP addresses, and more.

 According to CIO Magazine, one-third of all iOS enterprise applications are vulnerable to attackers.
 The situation is even worse for Android.
 In the world of mobile apps, cybersecurity threats are now evolving even faster along with emerging technologies like IoT; increasing the Cyber Security skill gap further.

-With multiple operating systems and distributed nature of components, Enterprise application security remains one of the most difficult to solve the puzzle from last decade.
+With multiple operating systems and distributed nature of components, Enterprise application security remains one of the most difficult to solve puzzles from the last decade.
 Some common mobile security exploits affecting enterprise applications are:

 - Malware applications on user’s device exploiting other mobile applications